buzden/deptycheck/docs/source/tutorials/t04-automatic-generator-derivation.md

 ## Step 2: Automatic Derivation with `deriveGen`

 We can replace the manual logic with a single line.
 But it has some limitations.
-To make the automagic generation works we need drop off polymorphic parameters:
+To make the automagic generation works we need to drop off polymorphic parameters:

 ```idris
 mutual